mathisgauthey/odoocker-light/README.md

 1. Clone this repository and navigate to the root folder.
 2. Clone `odoo-design-themes` and `odoo-enterprise` repositories in the `odoo` folder.
-3. Add your Odoo modules repo to the `extra-addons` folder.
+3. Add your Odoo modules repo to the `extra-addons` folder and create the `odoo/requirements.txt` file with the dependencies of your modules.
 4. Create a `docker-compose.extends.yaml` file in the `.devcontainers` folder to extend the main `docker-compose.yaml` file.
 This file could contain the volume mounts for your Odoo modules for example.

     ```yaml